Garbage collectionEstimated reading time: 4 minutes

 Each image stored in DTR is made up of multiple files:

-- A list of image layers that represent the image filesystem.
+- A list of image layers that are unioned which represents the image filesystem

-All these files are stored in a content-addressable way in which the name of the file is the result of hashing the file’s content.
-This means that if two image tags have exactly the same content, DTR only stores the image content once, even if the tag name is different.
+All these files are tracked in DTR’s metadata store in RethinkDB.
+These files are tracked in a content-addressable way such that a file corresponds to a cryptographic hash of the file’s content.
+This means that if two image tags hold exactly the same content, DTR only stores the image content once while making hash collisions nearly impossible, even if the tag name is different.

 As an example, if